What is foot-and-mouth disease (FMD)?

 What happens when an FMD outbreak is over?

-- After the slaughter and decontamination of the last FMD case in an area, sentinel animals are placed on the previously infected properties.
+- After the disposal and decontamination of the last FMD case in an area, sentinel animals are placed on the previously infected properties.
 These animals are regularly tested for FMD for a period of time to detect residual contamination.
 If no sign of FMD is detected either on the previously infected properties and in other surveillance, an application for the reinstatement of Australia's FMD free status can be made to the World Organisation for Animal Health (OIE); The soonest this can happen is 3 months after the disposal of the last infected animal.

 - If the OIE approves the reinstatement of FMD free status, our key export markets can be re-opened.
 This will not necessarily mean we resume trade.
 It simply means we can now compete with those countries that have been supplying our traditional export markets during the FMD outbreak.